farmert3d/Twitter-Keyword-Listener/README.md

 notification system you want to follow posts them.

 You will need to make a Twitter dev account to get the API Keys and Tokens.

+The email section is currently setup to bounce off an open relay.
+There are plenty of solutions out there to replace it with something like a gmail account if you prefer.